lorikayman/RebisTheory/README.md

 # Rebis Theory

-> __Worldbuilding, Mythology, Microcosm and Symbolic System of Spiral Knights.
+> __Worldbuilding, Mythology and Symbolic System of Spiral Knights.
 Artificial Axis Theory__

 This repository contains the source document - [`src/lib/rebis_theory.mdx`](./src/lib/rebis_theory.mdx), - and the additional materials to the analysis, which make up this repository for an entartainment-oriented medium of a webpage.